 Using Lake Hawea and other South Island scenic lakes for seasonal hydro storage has had significant environmental impacts.
 The original lake shoreline environments had evolved and stabilised over thousands of years following the retreat of the glaciers.
 Raising the lakes for hydro storage creates enhanced local erosion from wave action on the soft glacial tills along the line of the new water levels that had never been part of a lake shoreline system.
 In addition, the imposed seasonal cycles on the new shorelines are greatly in excess of the small natural variations in the original lakes.

-Hydro storage in Hawea and the other South Island lakes is an essential part of maintaining national power supply.
+Hydro storage in Hawea and the other South Island lakes has been an essential part of maintaining resilient national power supply.
 However, significant new hydro storage capacity at Lake Onslow offers an alternative as far as Lake Hawea is concerned.
 If there was, say, 8 TWh of storage capacity established at Onslow then the total Clutha catchment energy storage capacity would be 8.35 TWh.
 The decimal places represent Hawea storage.
-With 8 TWh of Onslow storage and at least 1000 MW of Onslow installed capacity, we can get by without the 0.35 TWh storage component at Lake Hawea.
-That is, Lake Hawea could lowered and restored back to its original natural shoreline at 328 metres.
-Outlet water releases would be maintained at about equal to lake inflows, so the Hawea River would largely revert to its pre-hydro state.
-In this way, the present Lake Hawea storage and seasonal variation would be transferred to Onslow.
+With 8 TWh of Onslow storage and at least 1000 MW of Onslow installed capacity, there would no longer be a need for the 0.35 TWh storage component at Lake Hawea.
+Fig. 5 shows relative storage magnitudes.

 The Onslow pumped storage scheme is a large and many-faceted project.
 It is perhaps natural that some should react with initial trepidation and caution.
 Solution of the New Zealand dry year problem is now recognised as essential, but it could happen that the NZ Battery review decides on some other course of action.
 However, if Onslow proceeds then there need not be economic losers in the process, with many different gains to be made in different aspects at both national and regional levels.